 On the basis of such growth, demands are now growing on the existing Internet design and infrastructure.
 New applications, services and functionality are needed.
 Some experts have suggested that the underlying technical architecture of the present Internet may not have been designed for, and hence may not be sufficiently robust, to support some new classes of applications and services, with security, identity management and multilingualization as commonly cited examples.
+Others point to the fact that the Internet has facilitated amazing change and allowed for innovation and for new technologies to flourish.

-The high costs of the international circuit for Internet connectivity between least developed countries and the Internet backbone networks remains a serious problem for these countries.
-Paragraph 50 of the Tunis Agenda (2005) acknowledged significant concerns and calls for the charges for international Internet connectivity to be better balanced to enhance access, particularly from developing countries.
+The high costs of the international connections circuit for Internet connectivity between least developed countries and the Internet backbone networks remains a serious problem for these countries.
+Paragraph 50 of the Tunis Agenda (2005), noted above, acknowledged significant concerns and calls for the charges for international Internet connectivity to be better balanced to enhance access, particularly from developing countries.
 It therefore called for the development of strategies for increasing affordable global connectivity, thereby facilitating improved and equitable access for all, by:

 Promoting Internet transit and interconnection costs that are commercially negotiated in a competitive environment and that should be oriented towards objective, transparent and non-discriminatory parameters, taking into account ongoing work on this subject.